aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 3. Create a State Manager association, which invokes the Automation document.
 4. Test the solution.

-If you prefer to use a CloudFormation template [CloudFormation template] (https://d1h72l1210l8yk.cloudfront.net/sqlserverlicensetracker/SQLServerLicenseTracker-template.yaml) to create these resources, launch the following stack.
+If you prefer to use a CloudFormation template] (https://d1h72l1210l8yk.cloudfront.net/sqlserverlicensetracker/SQLServerLicenseTracker-template.yaml) to create these resources, launch the following stack.

 [![cfn-stack](images/cfn-stack.png)]((https://d1h72l1210l8yk.cloudfront.net/sqlserverlicensetracker/SQLServerLicenseTracker-CFnTemplate.yaml))